Separating luck from skill

 It is often thought that Napoleon said “Give me lucky generals” implying that he didn’t mind being lucky if it meant that he still won the battle.

 In fact, Napoleon was almost certainly misquoted.
-It is more likely he was quoting Cardinal Mazarin, who noted that one must not ask of a general : “is he skilful?”, but rather “is he lucky?”
+It is more likely he was quoting Cardinal Mazarin, who noted that one must not ask of a general; “is he skilful?”, but rather “is he lucky?”

-Download the full study to learn more about how we go about identifying investment skill or contact us to learn more about how we analyse portfolios and decision making to improve the investment process and help select skilful portfolio managers.
+Contact us for further information about how Inalytics analyse portfolios and decision making to improve the investment process and help select skilful portfolio managers.